AdguardTeam/LegalDocs/adguard-mail.com/privacy/app.html.md

 ---

+### Upon starting the application

+When you open AdGuard Mail, we collect information about the source of its installation (Webmaster ID).
+This data helps us determine the origin of the AdGuard Mail installation and is essential for ensuring the application functions correctly.
+The collection of this information is a **default process** and is critical to maintaining and improving app performance.

 ### User registration and authorization

 Registration and authorization for AdGuard Mail are managed through the AdGuard web-based authentication service at [auth.adguard.com](https://auth.adguard.com).
 The privacy policy governing the AdGuard website and related sites is outlined in the document available at [adguard.com/website-privacy.html](https://adguard.com/website-privacy.html).